PADI Freediving Courses In Mauritius

 My name is Alexandre Latour and I am fascinated by what can be achieved with the breath.
 Originally from Mauritius I travel the world teaching people how to breathe properly and how to hold their breath.

-I first became aware of the importance of breathing properly when I started practicing hatha yoga more than a decade ago.
+I first became aware of the importance of proper breathing when I started practicing hatha yoga more than a decade ago.
 As I progressed with my yoga practice I came across pranayama, an ancient yogic practice where the breath is voluntarily stopped.
 I realized that there was a lot of physical and mental benefits to gain from holding the breath, and I was eventually brought into the world of freediving.